 - Address consequences of non-compliance or breach related to lien rights.

-This approach proactively minimizes lien disputes while preserving necessary protections for all parties.
+This approach proactively minimizes lien disputes while preserving necessary protections and security interests for all parties.

 Payment and Release Terms